brian915/rails_api_experiments/README.md

   5. generate some controllers/models/migrations/view CRUD
   6. push to heroku & test
   7. first test : bundle exec rspec lib/spec/api_constraints_spec.rb
   8. tests require POW installed for use of subdomain without mucking too deep in apache , nginx etc ...
+  9. added gem 'responders' to get responds_to / responds_with functionality back
+  10.
 ###A Note on Sources###

 The tutorial is seriously flawed - most of the code taken from RailsCast #350, better to use both in tandem